Marcos Gallorini: Club career

 From 2023 to 2025 he played, on loan for Mogliano in the Italian Serie A Elite as Permit Player.

-After having joined Benetton with a pro contract in June 2025, in November 2025 he moved to Zebre Parma on loan.
+He joined Benetton with a pro contract in June 2025.

 International career

 Marcos Gallorini first impressed with Italy under-18s, being instrumental in results such as a 41-10 trashing of their Irish counterpart.

 He started playing with Italy under-20s during the 2023 Six Nations, where he was a standout player.
 In 2024 he took part in the victory over the French U20 team in Béziers.

 On 3 December 2024 he was called in Italy Under 23 squad for test series against Emerging Scotland.

+On 28 January 2026 he was selected by Massimo Brunello to be part of an Italy XV squad for two official tests against Scotland A and Chile during 2026 men's rugby union internationals window of spring.